supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - Find CSOP first and it will be easier to find CPOS i.e. $f = \sum m (f = 1) = \prod M (f = 0)$.
 - To visualize a function in a k-map, firstly convert the given expression to either standard or canonical SOP for better visualization.
+- See if there are any redundant larger cubes after identifying all the cubes in k-maps.

 ---